 Improving Software Engineering Processes

-Name of researchers: Dr. Kelly Blincoe, Dr. Antonio Martini, Dr. Bogdan Vasilescu, Dr. Vladimir Filkov, Jim Buchan, Holly Hagenson, Jessica Alcantara, Jenny Lim, and Woo Jin Kang
+Name of researchers: Dr. Kelly Blincoe, James Tizard

 Researcher Introduction

-Dr. Kelly Blincoe is a Lecturer of Software Engineering in the Department of Electrical,Computer, and Software Engineering at the University of Auckland.
-Dr. Antonio Martini is an Associate Professor at the University of Oslo.
-Dr. Bogdan Vasilescu is an Assistant Professor at Carnegie Mellon University.
-Dr. Vladimir Filkov is a Professor at University of California Davis; and Jim Buchan is a Senior Lecturer at Auckland University of Technology.
-Holly Hagenson, Jessica Alcantara, Jenny Lim, and Woo Jin Kang are Bachelor of Engineering students at the University of Auckland.
+Dr. Kelly Blincoe is a Lecturer of Software Engineering in the Department of Electrical,Computer.
+James Tizard is a PhD student at the University of Auckland.

 This Project

-Rationale: Software development has changed dramatically in recent decades.
-Thus, software practitioners likely face new challenges that are not well understood.
+Rationale: Online feedback from software users is an important source of requirements for developers and a very active area of research.
+However, little is currently known about the demographics of software users who post feedback, which are likely some subset of the total user base.

-Aims: The research aims to better understand current challenges software engineers face in the software development process and investigates solutions for these challenges.
+Aims: The research aims to better understand the demographics of software users who do and don’t give feedback on apps stores, support forums and social media.

 Duration: This research project will continue for 36 months.

-Benefits: By participating in this research, you will help us better understand the current challenges software practitioners face in modern software engineering processes and identify strategies practitioners can take to overcome these challenges.
-This knowledge can help improve software productivity and quality.
+Benefits: By participating in this research, you will help give richer context to online user feedback and help inform the way this feedback is used to improve software products for their users.

 Risks: Participation in this study is optional.
 No personally identifiable information will be published or distributed to any third parties.

 Other people: No one else will have access to or use the data or results of this study.